Moon cake and Mid-Autumn Festival

 Prices of mooncakes

-Snow-skin mooncakes cost slightly less than the traditional baked mooncakes.
-Depending on the flavours, the prices for a box of eight mini snow-skin mooncakes are in the range of S$45 – S$88 (subject to 7% GST).
+As for snowskin mooncakes, depending on the flavours, the prices for a box of 8 mini snowskin mooncakes are in the range of S$55 – S$85.

 Traditional bakeries like Tai Chong Kok and Tai Thong still have a cheaper range of mooncakes.
 Both are household name products of Singapore for many generations.

 Other names for Mid-Autumn Festival

 Mid-Autumn Festival is commonly known as “Mooncake Festival” or “Lantern Festival” in Singapore, Malaysia and the Philippines.